-FreeOffice: These functions are not available in this form in SoftMaker FreeOffice.
-Only simple backups can be made here, and this setting can be found on the Files tab.
+Android/iOS: In these versions the functions are not available in this form.
+Only simple backups can be made on Android/iOS, and this setting can be found on the Files tab.

 If desired, Presentations creates a backup copy of the previous version of the document each time the document is saved.
 You can even instruct the program to automatically take "snapshots" of the document at regular intervals while you're working on it (similar to the common Auto-Recover function).
 You can also access these snapshot versions later even if you have not saved the document manually using the command File | Save.